The "I like, I wish, I wonder" retro including direct access

 best agile retrospective questions

-Thirdly, As a Scrum Master and Psychologist I see this common mistake to focus too much time on the data gathering phase (answering and discussing the questions) - and too little time on developing really good action items (find 7 tips here).
+Thirdly: As a Scrum Master and psychologist, I see the frequent mistake of spending too much time on data collection (in answering and discussing the questions) - and too little time on the developing really good action items (find 7 tips here) .

 The better the action items, the higher the chances that they are implemented, the higher the chances that you improve the maturity level of your team - so feel free to have a look at the linked blog post to make sure you take into account the the 6th phase of a retrospective.